KYIV BLOG: Put Kolomoisky on all the international sanctions lists

 The West has been extremely fast to impose sanctions on Russian oligarchs where the evidence against them is far more flimsy than this.
 Indeed, one of the principal objections to the personal sanctions regime is that it undermines the “innocent until proven guilty” principle that is the bedrock of the West’s legal system.
 Sanctions are the punishment for individuals who have not stood trial nor been convicted of any wrongdoing.
 They are sanctioned on the basis of political decisions made by governments that want to “punish” political regimes they disagree with.

-The obvious example is the inclusion of Russian oligarch Oleg Deripaska and his Rusal metallurgical company in the April 6 round of sanctions last year.
-Deripaska is clearly a Kremlin insider.
-He was married to the daughter of Viktor Yumashev, who in turn was married to Boris Yeltsin’s daughter Tatiana Yumasheva (nee Dyachenko).
-Tatiana worked hand in glove with oligarch Roman Abramovich, who was known as the “Kremlin’s cashier” at the time.
-This group was known as The Family and basically ran Russia during Yeltsin’s incapacitation at the end of the 1990s.
-Abramovich reportedly then took control of Siberian Aluminium (the precursor to Rusal) after Yeltsin stepped down and gifted it to Deripaska, who nominally paid Abramovich for it, but used the money the company generated to settle the bill.
-It was The Family that put Russian President Vladimir Putin into office, first as prime minister and then as president in 2000.
+Putin used to actively engage with most of Russia’s business elite in regular meetings as bne IntelliNews reported in a cover piece “ZAO Kremlin” in 2007 but more recently he restricts himself to a small circle of businessmen he has known since he was a young man as bne IntelliNews reported in a cover story: “Meet the stoligarchs” in 2016.

-But while Deripaska clearly belongs to an inner circle and has been on the receiving end of massive state loans during the 2008 crisis, there is also no evidence that he has given Putin any money or anything else.
-There is some evidence that he attempted to interfere with the US elections in 2016 from the Nastya Rybka affair, a Belarusian prostitute that taped some damning conversations on board Deripaska’s yacht, but the evidence that he did this on the Kremlin’s orders is circumstantial.
-Indeed, relations between Deripaska and Putin appear to be strained after the Russian president balled him out in public on live TV in the “give me back my pen” incident a few years ago. bne IntelliNews went into some of the details of Putin’s relations with top businessmen in a cover story: “Meet the stoligarchs” in 2016 and Deripaska is not in the innermost circle any more.
-And yet the US Treasury Department (USTD) deemed Deripaska a suitable target for extremely harsh sanctions that caused chaos on the metals market when they were imposed.
+And yet the USTD deemed Deripaska a suitable target for extremely harsh sanctions that caused chaos on the metals market when they were imposed.
+Deripaska seems to have been largely singled out in the April sanctions simply because he is high profile and vulnerable thanks to the international nature of his business.

 The case against Kolomoisky is infinitely stronger. bne IntelliNews first raised the alarm in a November 2016 cover story “Privat investigations” that showed the loan book was stuffed with shell companies belonging to Kolomoisky.
 The NBU followed the scandal up with an audit of Privatbank books and found that 99% of the loans were to related parties.
 This was followed by a forensic audit of the books by corporate sleuths Kroll, which came to the same conclusion – with hard evidence – and even tracked down some of the money.
-And Privatbank’s lawyers recently told bne IntelliNews in a briefing that the bank had used its own pre-nationalisation records to amass more concrete evidence of just how the money was taken and where it went.

 All this evidence is now being presented to courts in London and Cyprus where Privatbank is suing Kolomoisky for about $8bn in total in damages.
 The UK court has already ordered $2bn of Kolomoisky assets frozen for the duration of the trial.